 6. Invest in credit monitoring and identity theft protection.

 Chances are you were required to fill out some bogus job application or other paper work where you provided some personal information.
 You may have even sent in copies of your driver’s license or other id.
 Either way all that information can be used to open up lines of credit in your name which can obviously be used to buy more merchandise.
 Then the cycle starts again and they’ll have someone else shipping stolen goods they buy with your credit.

-So my advice is to invest in some credit monitoring and/or identity protection services.
+So my advice is to invest in some credit monitoring and/or identity protection services ASAP!
 It’s literally an investment you can’t afford not to have after you’ve become a victim.
 These con artists can sell your information on the black market and you’ll never know when one of them decides to start using it.
-So you need to have a company monitoring that for you 24/7.
+So you need to have a trusted credit/identity monitoring company that for you 24/7.
 Otherwise you can hurt your own credit and lead to other issues.

 How You Can Help Fight Back!